bnizz/cet/README.md

 > ⚠️ **Important**: You may be prompted to setup payment information during this process.
 If you're concerned about being billed beyond the free tier, implementing usage quotas is strongly advised.

+This is a repo designed to automate Google Cloud billing cost control and might be worth looking at to avoid unexpected Google Cloud bills for any project: https://github.com/Cyclenerd/poweroff-google-cloud-cap-billing

 ### 🚀 Setup Instructions

 #### Step 1: Create or Select a Project